tfariyah31/SimpleWebApp-ReactNode_Playwright_CI/README.md

 - View all products
 - Add new products
 - Manage all user accounts (update name, email, role, block/unblock)
-- View the Admin Panel with user activity overview

 #### Merchant (`merchant`)
 - View all products